surf

 Pros:

-- Mental Health Benefits: Surfing can be a meditative and mindful experience, requiring you to be fully present at the moment.
+3. Mental Health Benefits: Surfing can be a meditative and mindful experience, requiring you to be fully present in the moment.
 This can positively impact mental health, reducing stress and anxiety and promoting calm and inner peace.

 Cons: